OSCAR GIL

 This course uses laboratory exercises and hands-on activities to explore the primary topics of physical anthropology.
 Topics will include principles evolution, human genetics, forensic anthropology, behavior and anatomy of nonhuman primates, human variation, and fossil evidence for human evolution.

-Anthropology 9: Women, Culture, and Society | Angela Mannen, XX - Planned for Spring 2021
+Anthropology 9: Women, Culture, and Society | Angela Mannen, MA - Planned Spring 2025

-Anthropology 11: Anthropology of Religion, Magic, and Witchcraft | Rodolfo Otero, XX - In Progress Winter 2021
+Anthropology 11: Anthropology of Religion, Magic, and Witchcraft | Dr. Rodolfo Otero

 This course is a cross-cultural and evolutionary survey of the supernatural.
 It includes an examination of magic and witchcraft practices and the different functions they play in various world societies including hunting and gathering groups, and tribal level and state level societies.
 Religious beliefs, symbolism and ritual are explained from an anthropological perspective.